-- Gathering Information: Personal/ Background details. - Educational details (primary school details/assessment and learning support details) - Categorisation of need (assessment reports/information attained from parents) - General profile based on formal/informal assessment. - SEN provision - Priority Need - Setting targets for each priority learning need: - Identifying the strategies and resources required: - Relevant documentation - Setting the date for review: A review occurs each academic year.
+- Gathering Information: Personal/ Background details. - Educational details (primary school details/assessment and learning support details) - Categorisation of need (assessment reports/ information attained from parents) - General profile based on formal/informal assessment. - SEN provision - Prioritising need as it is not practical or possible to address all areas of need at the same time - Setting targets for each priority learning need: - Identifying the strategies and resources required: - Relevant documentation - Setting the date for review: A review occurs each academic year.
 However it may occur more often dependent on student progress and circumstances